Provost (military police): Norway

 In Norway, military police are service members of the Norwegian Army, Royal Norwegian Navy or Royal Norwegian Air Force.
 Since about 2002, all are trained at Sessvollmoen Camp.

 Norwegian MPs do not have authority over civilians, except on military installations or under martial law; they also have authority to direct civilian traffic as part of military exercises.
 They do have authority over military personnel anywhere, including when such personnel are off duty.
 When the military police uncover serious crimes among Norwegian service members, it forwards the case to the civilian Norwegian Police Service for investigation.

 Norwegian MPs first go through a six-month selection/educational period, before being assigned to the battalion or to regimental duties with other units for the remainder of their twelve-month service.

 The Heimevernet ("Home Guard") also has MPs in its ranks.
 Usually each District (regiment) has one or two platoons, consisting exclusively of former regular or conscript military police personnel.

 Norwegian MPs wear a red beret and a red lanyard around the left shoulder extending to the left front pocket.
 Only personnel currently serving as MPs are allowed to wear this.
 When on official duty, they also wear the MP armband, which is black with "MP" in red letters.
 It was previously worn on the right shoulder, but is now worn on the left shoulder, following NATO practice.
 They can also wear white webbing, or a number of items for special duties, like high visibility vests for traffic duty etc.

 Army canine units are also assigned to the MP battalion, but the personnel in such units are not necessarily MPs.
 Such personnel do not hold military police authority, and do not wear the MP insignia.

 Poland

 The military police of the Siły Zbrojne Rzeczypospolitej Polskiej is called Żandarmeria Wojskowa.

 Portugal

 In Portugal, each branch of the armed forces has its own military police force.
 The Portuguese Navy has the Polícia Naval (Naval Police), the Portuguese Army has the Polícia do Exército (Army Police), and the Portuguese Air Force has the Polícia Aérea (Air Police).
 The Air Police is an Arm of its own inside the Air Force, but the Army Police is only a speciality of the Cavalry Arm and the Naval Police is a speciality of the Marines.
 There is also the Republican National Guard (Portugal), a gendarmerie type police force, responsible for law enforcement in the countryside and small towns.

 Russia

-Until 2010 The Russian OMON and the military prosecution were operated as military police.
+Until 2010 The Military Commandant Service and the Military Traffiс Inspection were operated as military police forces.
+These branches were usually represented by soldiers and officers of particular garrison who were on duty by rotational basis.

 On 2012 Ministry of Defense has established the VP which headed by a 1st deputy Minister.